(Disclosure: Some of the links below may be affiliate links)

 When you are considering whether you should buy or rent, you should think about retirement.
 When you are in retirement, you will have a lower income.
 It means it could be difficult to keep your mortgage.

-So, buying can be great, but it is a lot of work and many responsibilities.
+So, buying can be great, but it is a lot of work and responsibilities.
 You can live a great financial life by renting your house.
 And you can live a great financial life as well by buying it.
 You should not believe people that tell you that only buying is right or that only renting is right.
 The buy or rent debate has no definite answer.
 There are too many parameters.

 You need to choose the solution that suits your situation the most!

-- For houses, there are definitely more opportunities to buy since not many houses are available to rent.
+- For houses, there are more opportunities to buy since not many houses are available to rent.

 - For apartments, there are many more opportunities to rent, so it is another story.